top of page

 The court will assign a lawyer to be your public defender.
 You don’t get to choose which one.
 But if the relationship is not working, you can request to be reassigned.

 Public defenders usually match private lawyers in skill and expertise.
 They work closely with local prosecutors every day.
 But they almost always have a higher caseload than private lawyers.
 This means they have less time to get to know you and work on your behalf.
-You may have to wait longer to get calls returned or to meet with your attorney.
+You may have to wait longer to get calls returned and have less time to meet with your attorney.

 Important note: Public defenders are only available for criminal defense.
-If you need a lawyer to deal with family law, administrative law, civil court, including dealing with CPS you will need to hire your own lawyer.
+If you need a lawyer to deal with family law, administrative law, civil court, including dealing with child protection authorities, you will need to hire your own lawyer

 What if I can’t afford a lawyer?